1970

 July); Exile On Main St. 2010-remaster-version

-- Can't You Hear Me Knocking (MJ/KR) -Billy Preston on organ, Bobby
+- Can't You Hear Me Knocking II (MJ/KR) -Billy Preston on organ, Bobby

 Keys on sax, Jimmy Miller on percussion, Rocky Dijon on congas;